diva-e/create-frontend-component/README.md

 Init creates the  `.create-frontend-component/config.json` config file.
 Edit _config.json_ until it fits your needs, the following options are available:

 * **types**: Set of component types which developers can choose from.
-They will be represented as a subdirectory in your components dir.
+They will be represented as a subdirectory in your `components` directory.
 Set this to null if you don't categorize components.
 * **templatePath**: Directory in which component templates live.
 The path is relative to the working directory.
 * **componentPath**: Directory in which components will be generated.
 The path is relative to the working directory.
+* **nameStyle**: Available styles: `kebabCase` and `pascalCase`.
+Defines how file names and directories are being renamed.

 ### Customize Component Templates